-James G. March, Ph.D.
+James March, Ph.D.

 Associate Professor of Biology

 Dr. March’s research integrates questions on the species, community and ecosystem level and has been conducted in both temperate and tropical locations.
 He uses a variety of methods including descriptive studies, in situ and laboratory experiments, and stable isotope analysis.
 His previous research focused on the ecology and conservation of tropical island streams and was conducted in Kosrae, Federated States of Micronesia, Puerto Rico, and Dominica.
-His current research focuses on the ecology and conservation of southwestern Pennsylvania.
-Recent collaborations with students have examined turtle populations in local ponds, salamander and crayfish populations in headwater streams, and aquatic macroinvertebrates.
-March also uses photography to teach ecology to local elementary school children and is active in campus sustainability and civic engagement initiatives.
+His recent research focuses on the ecology and conservation of southwestern Pennsylvania.
+Recent collaborations with students have examined the turtle populations in local ponds, salamander and crayfish populations in headwater streams, and aquatic macroinvertebrates.
+He also studies environmental issues in China through W&J’s Luce Initiative on Asian Studies and the Environment.